-Taking the standard form of a modern briefcase laptop bag, the Nomatic Laptop Bag is made up of durable and waterproof materials and zips.
-It has a detachable padded shoulder strap for easy transportation, and an RFID-blocking pocket to keep the electronic data stored on passports and credit cards safe from harm.
-Its sleek, 10-liters, and weighs 880 grams.
+Taking the standard form of a modern briefcase laptop bag, the AER Commuter Brief 2 is made up of durable and waterproof materials and zips.
+It has a reversible padded shoulder strap for easy transportation and side pouches that can be used for packing water bottles or other accessories.

 - Solely a laptop bag

 The Tortuga Laptop Backpack is the smaller version of their first laptop backpack – and it’s just as awesome!
 This bag is a 25-liter masterpiece for anyone looking for a smaller laptop bag that feels and looks great.